Pirate-Hunter-Zoro/Artificial-Intelligence/README.md

 # About
-This is a repository of
+This is a repository of various artificial intelligence algorithm implementations.
+To see them in action, you'll want to run each '.ipynb' notebook and observe the output.

 ## Instructions
 I would highly recommend using VSCode to experiment with these notebooks should one choose to do so.
 Download here: https://code.visualstudio.com/download<br>